voschezang/coding-handbook/organization-structure.md

 ### Organizational Scale

+#### Scaling Agile

+Achieving high agility of small teams is much simpler that doing it for multiple teams.
+A few guidelines to do this:

+- Scale down.
+Focus on the core business and outsource the rest.
+- Scale out.
+Divide an organization into independent, autonomous components.
+- Scale in.
+Increase alignment without impeding autonomy.
+E.g. create a shared vision.

+#### Structure

 Scaling up an organization while maintaining centralized control is difficult.
 Components may compete with each other.

 There are a few phases that can be distinguished: